astro-informatics/s2wav/README.md

 # Differentiable and accelerated wavelet transform on the sphere

-`S2WAV` is a JAX package for computing wavelet transforms on the sphere and rotation group.
+`S2WAV` is a python package for computing wavelet transforms on the sphere and rotation group, both in JAX and PyTorch.
 It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs), and can be mapped across multiple accelerators.